nmiller15/log-nolan/content/posts/Intro to .NET APIs for a JavaScript Developer.md

 ---
 title: Intro to .NET APIs for a JavaScript Developer
 date: 2025-04-04
-summary: "An intro to Minimal APIs"
+summary: An intro to Minimal APIs
-description: "An intro to Minimal APIs"
+description: An intro to Minimal APIs
 toc: false
 readTime: true
 autonumber: false
 math: true
-tags: ["javascript", "dotnet", "api", "learning"]
+tags:
+  - javascript
+  - dotnet
+  - api
+  - learning
 showTags: true
 hideBackToTop: false
-draft: true
+draft: false
 dev: false
 ---
 When I was applying like crazy to developer jobs, I'd scroll past so many .NET focused ones, thinking, "I'm only a JavaScript developer."